adamtrilling/blog-posts/simple_bdd/part2.md

   end
 ```

-You'll notice that this spec creates test doubles and stubs all of the action on the item model.
+You'll notice that this spec creates test doubles and stubs all of the action on the `item` model.
 The idea behind this is that your controller spec should only test what is happening in the controller.
-In your controller, stub what you expect the Item model to do, and in the spec on the Item model, you can make sure that what you stubbed in the controller is what is actually happening.
+In your controller, stub what you expect the `Item` model to do, and in the spec on the `Item` model, you can make sure that what you stubbed in the controller is what is actually happening.

-You may be wondering, if that's true, why haven't we written any model specs on Item yet??
+You may be wondering, if that's true, why haven't we written any model specs on Item yet?
 The answer is that there's no reason to; everything we're doing in Item is straight out of ActiveRecord, which is very well-tested.
 If, at a later point, we decide to add something to the Item model, like validations or callbacks, those will need to be tested.

 Let's write an action in app/controllers/items_controller.rb to make the controller spec pass: